Francisca-Heii/online-store-app/README.md

 * To set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service" using HTML, CSS, JavaScript, Python+Django, a relational database (recommending MySQL or Postgres),
 * Stripe payments and possible additional libraries and API's.

+### Users Goals:
+* Find suitable furniture for their homes or businesses.
+* Find quality and affordable furnitures.

+### Business Goals:
+* Creating a secure and professional e-commerce website.
+* Make profit from selling furnitures.
+* Provide quality and affordable furnitures for everyone.
+* Offer fast, free delivery and excellent customer service to our customers.

 ### ClIENT STORIES

 #### As a casual/new visitor to the website, I want to: